A Major Shift We’re currently doing a podcast series about some shifts to take as you think about

 Now, some of you are undoubtedly saying to yourself, “Well, I don’t have four or five months to study.”
 If you have to take an exam, and you’re now in something like three months or less until the test, you don’t have much choice.
 You’re going to have to simply knuckle down and do it.
 I think home study gives you tremendous advantages here, because you can tailor that study to the times of the day that you’re available, and not the times that the course is being offered, when you sit in a room and watch a DVD, or listen to an audio.
 More importantly I think, the shift is that you need to think about how do you pass the bar exam?
 How do you study most effectively?

 In my experience, the best way to do that is to start four to six months before the test.
 Using a study guide, a plan, like we prepare for our students, you work incrementally in, essentially 10 hours to 15 hours a week of study for that period of time.
 Now, you’ll make a little bump in study time when you get into the last 30, maybe 45 days before the test, that’s only normal, and I don’t think you should feel bad about that at all.
 If you’ve been ramping up slowly, at 10 to 15 hours a week, that’s pretty manageable.
 In fact, what really happens from a teaching and learning standpoint is that you consolidate the gains you’ve made up to that point.
+We recommend buying your favorite at super low prices with free shipping, and you can also pick up your order at the store on the same day.

 The things that you learned early on in a course like ours, you build on, you repeat them again, you learn them again, you’re reinforced on the principles again.
 In addition, because we know that memorization is not the skill that’s being tested on the bar exam, we’re not trying to have you retain that information (in a memory sense), for a long period of time.
 Instead, we’re focused on teaching you how to use the information, rather than memorize it.